Chapter 6 : Alpha Dogs

 Closer than blood-brothers, it was almost odd to find one of them alone.
 I’d never seen such loyalty before.
 While Remus and Peter are integral parts of it, the pack as I see it, was led by Sirius Black and James Potter.

 Sirius is that one boy who gets too much attention, knows it and enjoys it.
-He’s undoubtedly one of the most physically attractive beings to walk the earth.
+He’s undoubtedly one of the most physically attractive boys at school.
 You know the type: you wouldn’t believe someone could be so good-looking until they walk past you, acknowledge you and suddenly you’ve forgotten what a syllable is.

 Anyway, the first day of school is a pretty important day for everyone.
 Everything is new.
 New books, quills, parchment, new spells and potions to learn about.

-But the Marauders love the first day of school for a whole other reason!
+But the Marauders love the first day of school for a whole different reason!

 Yes, you guessed it!
 Pranks.